kubedb/docs/docs/guides/solr/monitoring/grafana-dashboard.md

   <img alt="Grafana Home" src="/docs/images/kafka/monitoring/kf-grafana-home.png" style="padding:10px">
 </p>

-## Step 4: Configure Prometheus as a Data Source
+## Step 5: Configure Prometheus as a Data Source

-If you installed Grafana via `kube-prometheus-stack`, Prometheus is already configured as the default data source — skip to Step 5.
+If you installed Grafana via `kube-prometheus-stack`, Prometheus is already configured as the default data source — skip to Step 6.

-For a standalone Grafana installation:
+If you're using a different Grafana instance than the one installed in the Configuration prerequisite (linked in "Before You Begin" above), add Prometheus as a data source manually:

 1. Go to **Connections** → **Data sources** → **Add new data source**.
 2. Select **Prometheus**.